-There’s an interesting (if gloomy) article here in the Guardian about the increasingly unbalanced nature of publishing – a world in which the huge mega-sellers dominate and space for ‘midlist’ authors is ever thinner.
+There’s an interesting (if gloomy) article in the Guardian about the increasingly unbalanced nature of publishing – a world in which the huge mega-sellers dominate and space for ‘midlist’ authors is ever thinner.
 The piece quotes agent Jonny Geller as saying that the old balance in the industry was a world where the top 20% of authors subsidised the remaining 80%, whereas the new balance is the top 4% and the remaining 96%.

 First, marketing support of low-selling titles has always been meagre.
 If a book is expected to sell 5-10,000 copies in all formats, and those sales take place nationwide, there is almost no marketing campaign which can both be cost-effective and make a difference.
 A publisher’s job is to coax retailers to stock the book, to make the book look and feel like an appealing product, then to let the winds blow where they will.
 Those winds might blow you to the summit of a Rowlandian Olympus, but most authors will be perfectly content to be wafted to some decent sales, plenty of self-respect and an advance which, will not massive, is still a lot better than a smack in the face.

 And agents still want books.
 So do publishers.
 Yes, leading publishers today will concentrate on relatively fewer titles, but in a way so they should.
 Too many mediocre books were published under the old dispensation and if standards have risen, then that’s a good challenge for us writers.

-That’s partly because York is an amazing party and people like coming.
-But mostly, it’s because agents know that they meet good, serious and committed writers there – and they want your books.
-They are motivated by the joy of a good yarn, but also by the lure of a meaningful sale.
+That’s partly because the Festival of Writing is an amazing party and people like coming.
+But mostly, it’s because agents know they meet good, serious and committed writers there, and they want your books.
+They are motivated by the joy of a good yarn, as much as the lure of a meaningful sale.